OpenHydro: Paimpol–Bréhat tidal farm

 Électricité de France (EdF) started to develop a tidal farm at Paimpol–Bréhat, Brittany, France that would use OpenHydro turbines.
 A 250 kW turbine named L’Arcouest (Note: Presumably named after the place on the mainland L'Arouest in Ploubazlanec commune, where the ferry to Île-de-Bréhat sails from.) was tested there between December 2013 and April 2014.
-Two 16 m diameter 500 kW turbines were installed in January and May 2016, however these turbines were never connected to the grid.
+Two 16m diameter 500kW turbines were installed in January and May 2016, however these turbines were never connected to the grid.
 They were removed for repair in 2017 but not re-installed.
 The project was cancelled in 2018.

 The turbines were lowered to the seabed, and subsequently removed, by a specially designed catamaran barge, the OpenHydro Triskell.
 The turbine sat between the hulls, partially in the water.

 OpenHydro deployment at FORCE, Bay of Fundy.

 Cape Sharp Tidal

 Cape Sharp Tidal was a joint venture of OpenHydro and Emera (the parent company of Nova Scotia Power) that tested OpenHydro turbines at the Fundy Ocean Research Centre for Energy (FORCE).
 A 10 m diameter, 1 MW turbine was deployed in November 2009, however it suffered serious damage to the blades just 20 days later.
 A 2 MW grid-connected turbine was then tested from November 2016 to June 2017.
 In July 2018, a second 2 MW grid-connected turbine was installed.
 This turbine was left on the seabed when OpenHydro filed for bankruptcy, suggesting it was damaged beyond repair.
 The device was expected to be removed before the end of 2024 by the next company lined up to test at FORCE Berth D, BigMoon Canada Corp.
 In May 2024, Big Moon Power rebranded as Occurrent Power, however in September it also filed for insolvency.
 The Provence of Nova Scotia still holds a $4.5-million bond to retrieve the turbine.